Is It Legal to Ride in the Back of a Fifth Wheel?

 This post may contain affiliate links.

-Long travel days can be exhausting, even as a passenger.
-It can be annoying when you know you have a cozy fifth wheel right behind you.
-You might find yourself wondering if you could just ride in your comfortable RV, maybe even take a nap in your bed as you travel down the road
+You might wonder if you could just ride in your comfortable RV, maybe even nap in your bed as you travel down the road.

 A young girl with pigtails plays on her tablet while lying on the bed in an RV.